bhavanvir/SENG-275/Assignment 3/assignment3.md

 #### SENG 275 Assignment 1b

 Functionality: Create Account <br>
-Description: Users are able to register for an entirely new account, if they don't already have one, by inputting user specific information.
+Description: Users are able to register for an entirely new account, if they don't already have one, by inputting user specific information <br>
 Test Cases:
 1. TC_CA_001 - createAccountValid
 2. TC_CA_002 - invalidPassword